cloudinary/cloudinary-video-analytics/README.md

 ### **Important note**

-Every time you load new video to specific video element you need to call again `cloudinaryAnalytics.startManuallyNewVideoTracking` method as shown above.
+Every time you load new video to specific video element you need to call again `cloudinaryAnalytics.manualTracking` method as shown above.
 It will close last tracking, send all events of last video & create new watching session.

 ### Metadata Props